 For perimenopausal patients experiencing decreases in basal metabolic rate with concurrent gastrointestinal health issues, a combination of estrogen replacement therapy together with digestive support might have a profound impact on restoring gut health and improving metabolic function.

-A convenient and noninvasive test to assess the bioavailable fraction of hormone available for tissue uptake can be done with saliva.
-Routine testing, done as part of a hormone replacement program, can help your patients achieve their best metabolic health during menopause.
+A convenient and non-invasive way to assess the bioavailable fraction of hormones available for tissue uptake is through saliva hormone testing.
+Saliva measures the free, unbound fraction of hormones — the biologically active portion that actually reaches your tissues.
+Routine testing, done as part of a hormone replacement programme, can help you achieve your best metabolic health during menopause.

 References

-[3] Benedek G, Zhang J, Nguyen H, Kent G, Seifert HA, Davin S, Stauffer P, Vandenbark AA, Karstens L, Asquith M, Offner H: Estrogen protection against EAE modulates the microbiota and mucosal-associated regulatory cells.
-J Neuroimmunol 2017;310:51-59.
+- Benedek G, et al. Estrogen protection against EAE modulates the microbiota and mucosal-associated regulatory cells.
+J Neuroimmunol.
+2017;310:51–59.